jhellerstein/hydro/docs/docs/hydro/locations/clusters.md

 :::tip

-If you do not need to know _which_ member of the cluster the data came from, you can use the `send_bincode_interleaved` method instead, which will drop the IDs at the receiver:
+If you do not need to know _which_ member of the cluster the data came from, you can use the `send_bincode_anonymous` method instead, which will drop the IDs at the receiver:

 ```rust
 # use hydro_lang::*;